Code of Conduct

 Cambridge, MA 02142

-You are required to cooperate fully with any inquiry or investigation relating to an alleged violation of this Code.
-Any failure to cooperate with any inquiry or investigation is itself a violation of this Code and may result in disciplinary action, including, potentially, your suspension or dismissal.
+As Pega employees we hold ourselves accountable to a high degree of integrity, and we commit to cooperate fully with any inquiry or investigation relating to an alleged violation of this Code.
+We understand that any failure to cooperate with any inquiry or investigation is itself a violation of this Code and may result in disciplinary action, including, potentially, suspension or dismissal.

 Consequences of Violation of the Code

-Our policy is to take prompt action to enforce this Code and all of our other policies.
+Pega’s policy is to take prompt action to enforce this Code and all of Pega’s other policies.
 Depending on the seriousness of the violation and the other relevant circumstances, violations of this Code may result in a formal or informal warning or reprimand, demotion, suspension, dismissal, or other disciplinary action.

 There may be circumstances where a waiver of a provision of this Code is appropriate.
-Any request for a waiver should be in writing and should be directed to our Chief Compliance Officer, who is responsible for maintaining a complete record of all requests for waivers to any of these policies and the disposition of those requests.
-No waiver will be effective unless it is in writing and is signed by our Chief Compliance Officer or another authorized representative of Pegasystems.
+Any request for a waiver should be in writing and should be directed to Pega’s Chief Compliance Officer, who is responsible for maintaining a complete record of all requests for waivers to any of these policies and the disposition of those requests.
+No waiver will be effective unless it is in writing and is signed by Pega’s Chief Compliance Officer or another authorized representative of Pega.

 Any waiver of the Code for executive officers or members of the Board of Directors or any change to this Code that applies to executive officers or members of the Board of Directors may be made only by the Board of Directors or a board committee and will be disclosed as required by law or NASDAQ rule.